PistonDevelopers/blog.piston.rs/_posts/2014-09-04-the-future-of-piston.md

 ### Will Piston be there in the future?

-I believe that people should not be forces to pick one solution that is a substandard of what they need.
+I believe that people should not be forced to pick one solution that is a substandard of what they need.
 Therefore, we are designing Piston to be modular in every possible way, such that you can take out the piece you want.

 For example, we are not building abstractions on top of dependencies.
-We are building the back-end on top of the abstractions, such that the software stack become a "root" instead of a "tree".
+We are building the back-end on top of the abstractions, such that the software stack becomes a "root" instead of a "tree".

 Most code depend on pure Rust abstractions, which you can plug in custom hardware and custom platforms.
 This means no vendor lock-in or paying for a developer license, ever.